StevenAbdelshahid/Projects/README.md

 Incorporated features like password generation, search functionality, and password strength indicators to enhance usability.
 **Tech Used**: C, Encryption Libraries, File Handling

+5. Multi-Threaded HTTP Server
+Implemented a concurrent HTTP server using C and POSIX threads to handle multiple client requests efficiently.
+- Developed a thread-safe server capable of handling up to `n` simultaneous client requests using a thread pool.
+- Ensured atomic and coherent linearization of client requests via audit logs.
+- Incorporated synchronization primitives like mutexes and condition variables to manage shared resources effectively.
+- Produced an audit log to track request processing order and maintained memory efficiency by avoiding leaks.
+- Designed the server to adhere to HTTP standards, supporting GET and PUT methods with dynamic resource handling.
+Tech Used: C, POSIX Threads, Synchronization Primitives, Sockets

 ## Skills
 - **Languages**: C, Verilog, JavaScript